Abilaashab/RAG-implementation/README.md

 ## 🚀 Usage

 1. Put your documents inside the `data/` folder.
+2. Copy the path of your document and replace it in the rag_config file.
-2. Open your terminal and run:
+3. Open your terminal and run:

 ```bash
 python main.py
 ```

-3. Enter your query when prompted.
+4. Enter your query when prompted.
-4. The model will retrieve context, generate an answer, and show the result.
+5. The model will retrieve context, generate an answer, and show the result.

 ---